johnchoi313/Galaxy-Formation-WebGL/README.md

 + Spacescape - Alex Peterson
 + UI Gradient – azixMcAze

-*Made possible with generous support from the National Science Foundation.*
+*Made possible with generous support from the National Science Foundation (NSF AST-1909193), and the McWilliams Center for Cosmology and Department of Physics, Carnegie Mellon University.*